Gwalior: Healthcare

 The prominent hospitals of Gwalior include Gajara Raja Medical College and the associated J.A.
 Hospital, Kamla Raja Hospital, Sahara Hospital, Mascot Hospital, BIMR Hospital, Cancer Hospital & Research Institute and many private doctor clinics.
 The Cancer Hospital & Research Institute is a nationally acclaimed medical centre in Oncology.
 There is also a charitable hospital named SATCH (Shri Anandpur Trust Charitable Hospital) which provides free treatment.
 There is a government Ayurvedic college and a private homoeopathic college (Vasundhara Raje Homoeopathic Medical College) which is run by the Biochemic and Homoeopathic Association of Gwalior, also providing health care education and services.

 Future developments

 Gwalior West is being developed as a "Counter Magnet" project with funding support from the National Capital Region.
 It has been introduced to increase investment in education, industry and real estate.
 This is hoped to counteract the closing of manufacturers such as Hotline, Cimmco and Grasim Gwalior.

+Gwalior is selected for the establishment for second AIIMS after Bhopal AIIMS.

+Britannia has announced to set up a wafer factory in Gwalior.

 The Gwalior Master plan launched by the local collector and municipal corporation initiates to improve the basic civic infrastructure of the city to meet the growing population of the city as well as to make the city beautiful for tourists.